MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Ablation Study

 \section{Ablation Study}

-We first conduct an ablation study on the key parameters of CABS, including frame size $f$, context window $W$, and maximum frame expansion factor $\texttt{max\_factor}$.
-The full ablation results under insertion, deletion, and substitution attacks are reported in the Tables~\ref{tab:cabs-insert-final}--\ref{tab:cabs-sub-final} of Appendix~\ref{ablation_cabs_parameters}.

-Across all attack types and edit ratios, we observe consistent trends.
-In particular, $f=3$ yields the best overall trade-off between robustness and bit recovery, while $W=4$ provides sufficient contextual coverage without overfitting to local perturbations.
-Similarly, $\texttt{max\_factor}=1.5$ achieves the strongest robustness across edit rates.
-Based on these results, we use $f=3, W=4, \texttt{max\_factor}=1.5$ as the default configuration throughout the paper.

-Furthermore, to disentangle the contribution of mod-1 mirroring from that of position allocation, we further evaluate different position schedulers combined with multiple watermarking schemes.
-Specifically, we compare CABS with the schedulers used in MPAC and RSBH, denoted as \emph{NaiveHash} and \emph{DPHash}, respectively.
-Detailed results under different scheduler settings are reported in Fig.~\ref{fig:gini}--\ref{fig:allocation5} of Appendix~\ref{cabs_ablation_scheduler}.
-Across all settings, CABS consistently achieves significantly more balanced token allocation across positions, as quantified by a near-zero Gini score\footnote{\url{https://en.wikipedia.org/wiki/Gini_coefficient}}.
-This balanced allocation translates into clear improvements in detectability for MirrorMark under both Tour-Bayes and Gumbel-max, outperforming NaiveHash and DPHash across all detection metrics.
-In contrast, for MPAC, the choice of scheduler has a smaller impact on detectability, with CABS yielding only marginal improvements in bit accuracy.
-These results highlight that balanced position allocation is critical for MirrorMark to aggregate evidence across positions.
+We compare CABS with the position schedulers used in MPAC and RSBH, denoted as \emph{NaiveHash} and \emph{DPHash}.
+As shown in Appendix~\ref{cabs_ablation_scheduler}, CABS achieves near-uniform token allocation with a near-zero Gini score and substantially improves MirrorMark under both Gumbel-max and Tour-Bayes.
+In contrast, MPAC is less sensitive to the scheduler, with only marginal bit-accuracy gains.
+These results show that balanced allocation is especially important for MirrorMark, which aggregates evidence across positions.

+We then ablate the key CABS parameters, including frame size $f$, context window $W$, and maximum frame expansion factor $\texttt{max\_factor}$.
+Full results under insertion, deletion, and substitution attacks are reported in Tables~\ref{tab:cabs-insert-final}--\ref{tab:cabs-sub-final} of Appendix~\ref{ablation_cabs_parameters}.
+Across attacks and edit ratios, $f=3$, $W=4$, and $\texttt{max\_factor}=1.5$ provide the best overall trade-off between robustness and bit recovery, and are used as the default configuration.